Hephaisto-dev/airline-information-system/analysis/Use Cases.md

 >   Sales Employee

 #### Description
->   Actor buys a ticket for a person standing near them
+>   Actor buys a ticket for a person

 #### Pre-condition
 >   Logged in as Sales Employee

 #### Scenario
 >1.
-Actor selects the "Purchase Ticket" option
+Actor navigates to the "Purchase Ticket" option
 >2.
 System provides the according GUI
 >3.
-Actor asks for and selects the flight their customer demands
+Actor selects the flight their customer desires
 >4.
-System shows that this flight has been selected and asks if there are further questions
+System shows that this flight has been selected and asks if there's anything else
 >5.
 Actor denies the question
 >6.
+System provides the GUI to enter the personal information for the ticket
+>7.
+Actor either enters the information on behalf of the customer or lets them do it themselves and finalises the purchase
+>7.
 System provides the ticket and returns back to initial screen

 #### Result
 >   The Sales Employee gets a ticket to the according flight for their customer

 #### Extensions
->5.
+>5.a.
 Actor selects the option "Apply discount".
 Handled by the Use Case "Apply discount"

->5.
+>5.b.
 Actor selects the option "Apply voucher".
 Handled by the use Case "Apply voucher"

->5.
+>5.c.
 Actor selects the option "Add extras".
 Handled by the Use Case "Apply extras"

 #### Exceptions
 >5.
 Actor cancels the ticket selction.
 System moves back to the initial screen

+---
+### Use Case "Apply discount"

+#### Name
+>   Apply discount

+#### Actor
+>   Sales Employee

+#### Description
+>   Actor applies a discount on a ticket before continuing with the sale of the ticket

+#### Pre-condition
+>   Logged in as Sales Employee
+>   Selected option to "Apply discount" in Use Case "Purchase Ticket"

+#### Scenario
+>1.
+Actor informs the system of what discount needs to be added
+>2.
+System asks the actor to fill in the amount of the discount that is to be applied
+>3.
+Actor fills in what the correct amount is
+>4.
+System asks actor to confirm if the shown amount is the cirrect amount
+>5.
+Actor confirms this
+>6.
+System puts the actor back to the previous page

+#### Result
+>   A discount has been applied to the ticket that is being bought

+#### Exceptions
+>4.a.
+If the actor enters an amount greater than or equal to the price of the ticket, the system informs them of this and asks them to enter a viable amount

+>5.a.
+Should the actor deny this as a correct amount, the system reverts back to step 2.

+#### Extensions
+>   None

 ---

 #### Name
 >   Login